Use baking mix to create the easiest Bisquick Peach Cobbler with fresh peaches! You just need a few ingredients to make this tasty summer dessert.

 - A little bit of cinnamon is the perfect complement to peaches.

-How to make peach cobbler with Bisquick
+How to make Bisquick peach cobbler with Fresh Peaches

 Start by peeling and slicing the peaches.
 You can peel the peaches with a vegetable peeler, with a knife, or by using the boiling water method (you can see how to do that method in my Peach Pie recipe).

+Then, place the sugar, cornstarch, and water in a saucepan over medium heat.
 This will create a nice glaze for the peaches, which you can spoon over the finished cobbler after you scoop it out!

 Bring the mixture to a boil, let cook for one minute, then take off the heat.